shayanchegenizadeh/Reliability-Analysis/README.md

-# weibullVisual
+WeibullVisual
-analysis for weibullVisual
+Analysis for Weibull,PDF, SF, and HF